 Juliet, Capulet points out, is too young (thirteen years old).
 In a couple of years, Paris is more than welcome to talk about possibly marrying her.
 Anyway, Capulet reminds Paris, the point is to get Juliet’s heart.
 His approval as her father is only a part of that process.
 It’s a humble and reasonable attitude which Capulet adopts.
 It even sounds modern to our ears today.

 Capulet’s open-mindedness is also evident in his magnanimous attitude towards Romeo at his ball.
 Despite Tybalt wanting to confront Romeo and possibly attack him, Capulet instead suggests that Romeo has a good reputation in Verona and should be left alone.
-At least in the first part of the play, Capulet is a personification of moderation and amiability.
+“He shall be endured,” Capulet warns Tybalt (Act I, Scene V, line 84, p.57).
+At least in the first part of the play, Capulet is the picture of moderation and amiability.

 Capulet does emphasize to Paris, however , how important Juliet is for him: